Lista Municipality

-Lista is a former municipality located in the old Vest-Agder county in Norway.
-The 193 km2 municipality existed from 1838 until its dissolution in 1965.
+Lista is a former municipality in the old Vest-Agder county, Norway.
+The 139.3 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now part of Farsund Municipality in the traditional district of Lister in Agder county.
 The administrative centre was the village of Vanse where Vanse Church is located.
-Lista municipality was historically known as the municipality of Vanse until 1911.
-The former municipality's land is now located in the present-day municipality of Farsund in Agder county.
+Other villages in the municipality include Vestbygd and Loshavn.
+Lista Municipality was historically known as Vanse Municipality until 1911.

-Farsund Airport, Lista is located here, but it has not had any regularly scheduled commercial flights since 1999; however, there are discussions to use it as a base for offshore operations.
-Lista is located on a large peninsula along the Listafjorden and is home to the villages of Vestbygd and Vanse and the town of Farsund.